What is Acetonitrile?

 - Acetonitrile is used as a solvent in the extraction process of hydrocarbons.

-- It is used to separate fatty acid from vegetable oil.
+- It is used to separate fatty acids from vegetable oil.

 - Used in making perfumes.